Measure carbon equivalents for weld analysis with a handheld analyzer.

-SciAps Z-200 C+ measures carbon, carbon equivalents for in-field pipeline materials in seconds.
+SciAps Z-902 C measures carbon and carbon equivalents for in-field pipeline materials, steels and welds in seconds.

-The “Z” is a handheld laser-based analyzer weighing < 4.5 lbs., battery included, that measures carbon content, silicon, and a range of metals in steels, stainless and other alloys in a few seconds.
+The next-generation handheld laser analyzer weighs < 4 lbs., battery included, that measures carbon content, silicon, and a range of metals in steels, stainless and other alloys in a few seconds.

-Specific to PHMSA and general pipeline requirements, the SciAps Z provides carbon content, carbon equivalents (CE), and concentrations of alloying elements Si, Ti, V, Mn, Cr, Cu, Ni, Nb, Mo and other elements.
-Based on industry input, a dedicated Pipeline App addresses carbon and CE work especially for American Petroleum Institute (APL) specification 5L.
+Specific to PHMSA and general pipeline requirements, the SciAps Z-902 C provides carbon content, carbon equivalents (CE), and concentrations of alloying elements Si, Ti, V, Mn, Cr, Cu, Ni, Nb, Mo and other elements.
+Based on industry input, a dedicated Pipeline App automates the industry’s testing methodology to reduce operator error.
+It is used for carbon and CE work, especially for American Petroleum Institute (API) specification 5L.

-The Z is widely accepted by most major pipeline owner/operators or their NDT contractors as an alternative to spark OES testing or off-site laboratory results.
-There are hundreds of SciAps Z 200 C+ units in the field daily for pipeline analysis.
+SciAps Z Series is widely accepted by most major pipeline owner/operators or their NDT contractors as an alternative to spark OES testing or off-site laboratory results.
+There are hundreds of SciAps Z units in the field daily for pipeline analysis.
 Included with the analyzer is a recommended testing procedure that incorporates sample preparation and certified reference materials for quality assurance validation.

 The available Pipeline App automates recommended testing procedures, including test averaging, quality assurance and calibration checks.
-A main goal is to encourage uniform testing and data validation across a spectrum of analyzer users to improve overall data quality.
+A primary goal is to encourage uniform testing and data validation across a spectrum of analyzer users to improve overall data quality.
 Also included with the Pipeline App are specific type standardization materials.
 For example, the procedure adopted by most pipeline owner/operators requires the analyzer operator to switch to a type standardization if the CE is in the critical range of 0.4 – 0.5, because of hydrogen cracking concerns.
 The type standardization “dials in” the carbon and CE calibrations in this critical range to yield even greater accuracy.
-The Pipeline App is available for any existing or new Z-200 or Z-200 C+ analyzer.
 The Z operates on the Android platform making it easy to add new applications as they become available.

 How does it work?